Skip to main content

 How to Use the Ascending Close

-One of the most powerful closes to use when inheriting a deal from someone else is what’s known as the “ascending close.”
-The ascending close happens when we ask a series of questions that ascend with more and more challenge and difficulty.
-And the final element of the ascending close is asking for the order, which would rarely happen on a deal you just got, so the trick is knowing when to get off.
+One of the most powerful closes to use when inheriting a deal from someone else is the “ascending close.”
+This close happens when we ask a series of questions that ascend with more and more challenge and difficulty.
+The final element of the ascending close is asking for the order, which would rarely happen on a deal you just got.
+So, the trick is knowing when to get off.

-And where do you get off?
-Exactly when the customer starts to pause or gives you a no.
+But where do you get off?
+Exactly when the customer starts to pause or gives you a no. This is crucial for making the ascending close work effectively.

-So why not do what I do when I get a deal that was worked on from someone else?
-I’ll ask a series of questions like, “So to make sure I understand, you’re the main point of contact on this opportunity, right?”
-And if I hear a yes, I’ll go to the next one.
+When you inherit a deal that was worked on by someone else, here’s how you can use the ascending close to your advantage.
+Start by asking a series of questions like, “So to make sure I understand, you’re the main point of contact on this opportunity, right?”
+If you hear a yes, move to the next question.
 “And you’re looking to make a decision by the end of the quarter?”

-I’ll continue to move up to more and more powerful closes until my customer interrupts me and says, “Well, actually, that’s not entirely true.”
-And that’s where I know to get off the escalator and to start my work on this deal.
+Continue to move up to more and more powerful closes until your customer interrupts you and says, “Well, actually, that’s not entirely true.”
+That’s where you know to get off the escalator and start your work on this deal.

 For more Hacks, check out our YouTube page.